Haider Khan (photographer): Film

 His directorial debut feature film Rohingya - People from Nowhere was released on 15 November 2021 and has won International Awards.

 Documentaries

 Manjunath to Manjamma: Chronicles of a Transgender.
 The screening was part of the short documentary competition at the 17th International Documentary and Short Film Festival of Kerala (IDSFFK), organized by the Kerala State Chalachitra Academy.

-His documentary film, "LANGUR The Man Monkey," has been selected to compete as an Indian documentary film at the 29th Kolkata International Film Festival.
+His documentary film, "LANGUR The Man Monkey," has won Filmfare OTT Awards 2025 and earlier it has been selected to compete as an Indian documentary film at the 29th Kolkata International Film Festival.

 The documentary on "Black India", also got selected as short documentary / film at the several international film festivals.

 Photography

 As a photographer he shot the launch campaign of Being Human and Being Strong and has shot cover photographs for magazines including GQ, Filmfare, Stardust, and People, and was the official photographer for events like Femina Miss India, Grasim Mr.India, and Gladrags Megamodel.